DreamDevourer/Exuberant-theme/STYLEGUIDE.md

 ```

 ### Vertical rhythm
-Responsive vertical rhythm is a CSS pattern that we use on the Austyle Theme.
+Responsive vertical rhythm is a CSS pattern that we use on the Exuberant Theme.
 [This article](https://zellwk.com/blog/responsive-vertical-rhythm/) explains the concept in more detail.
 Below is a quick example of how line-height and margins should match in order to create this consistent spacing.
 ```css
 /* set line height on html */
 html {